Things to know about applying for a Fulbright grant to Norway.

 Do you prefer certain disciplines and types of projects to others?

 No. While we receive a number of applicants engaged in the natural sciences and engineering, we judge each proposal on its quality, feasibility, and capacity to further the goals of the U.S.-Fulbright Foundation and the Fulbright program as a whole.
 Successful grantees in recent years have studied subjects as different as the relationship between sound and movement, the dispersal of juvenile brown trout, Polish migrant workers in Oslo, and the works of Henrik Ibsen and Jon Fosse.
-Norway has Centres of Excellence which cater to research in areas such as climate studies (Bergen), civil war (Oslo), and theoretical linguistics (Tromsø), among others, but we certainly invite applicants from all fields to apply.
+Norway has Centres of Excellence which focus on a variety of “…ambitious ideas and complex problems,” but we certainly invite applicants from all fields to apply.

 Do I need to know Norwegian to apply for a Fulbright grant?